As stated elsewhere, we had 5 kernel crashes over several months that were related to the use of a specific network card.

 - While it is not a bug in Xen, only using Xen will uncover it under normal circumstances.

 - It’s too slow to test with the component that causes the issue.

 - There is no debug option that checks whether a page is currently valid at the time that a DMA unmapping is performed.
 I would be interested in someone adding this feature.

 - Turning off certain network optimizations makes the problem go away even with Xen, so most people having a problem would stop looking after deploying the mitigation.

 - The device is not integrated into a motherboard and so is not as commonly tested as other devices.

-The reason it took us so long to identify it is I spent a long time going down the wrong path because we believed the problem to be related to customer traffic.
+In debugging this problem I spent a long time going down the wrong path because we believed the problem to be related to customer traffic.
 We had a minor DoS attack against us in November exploiting a kernel bug that was so easy and obvious to test for that it shouldn’t have been present in the first place.
-So it was not unreasonable to think that this problem was also customer caused, especially given this was first observed on a host that tended to have newly provisioned systems.
+So it was not unreasonable to think that this problem was also customer-caused, especially since it was first observed on a host that tended to have newly provisioned systems.

 A challenge I had when initially reading these specific backtraces is that often gdb won’t show terribly useful information about an address because it is buried within 5 layers of inline functions.
 The correct tool for getting this is addr2line.
 It has an “-i” option which recursively shows all the inlining done until there is nothing more to report.

 I also wasted a lot of time reading the kernel source.
 My advice is: don’t.
 If you can’t find the bug within an hour or two by starting from the offending line or address, turn on all the debug options and try to reproduce.
 For anyone debugging potential memory corruption, I highly recommend enabling the following options in their kernel config: